vaneckonstantinov/aspen2.py/docs/reference/index.rst

  API Reference
 ###############

-The primary class that the :py:mod:`aspen` library provides is :py:class:`~aspen.request_processor.RequestProcessor`.
-See :py:mod:`~aspen.testing` for helpers to integrate Aspen into your framework's testing infrastructure, and see the :py:mod:`~aspen.exceptions` module for all exceptions that Aspen raises.
+The primary class that the :mod:`aspen` library provides is :class:`~aspen.request_processor.RequestProcessor`.
+See :mod:`~aspen.testing` for helpers to integrate Aspen into your framework's testing infrastructure, and see the :mod:`~aspen.exceptions` module for all exceptions that Aspen raises.

 .. toctree::